Design Others Q&A

 A10

-The user can do so by filing an Invalidation Trial with the Appeal Board of the JPO, where the prior art will prove the lack of novelty of the design.
+The prospective user may invalidate the design registration by filing an Invalidation Trial with the Appeal Board of the JPO, where the prior art proves the lack of novelty and/or obviousness of the design.

 Q11A product expected to be marketed has been found to include another’s registered design.
 In such a situation, is a declaratory judgment action available in Japan?